react-native-webrtc/react-native-webrtc/Documentation/ImprovingCallReliability.md

 # Improving Call Reliability

-If you're having issues getting devices connected together reliably then you're in the right place.
+This guide covers some basic knowledge about STUN and TURN servers but most important why you should have both.
-This guide covers some basic knowledge about STUN and TURN servers.
+If you're having issues getting devices connected together then you are definitely in the right place.
-Why you should have both and why they're important.
+Don't be discouraged, if you are pushing app development to production then you will need to consider reliability.

 ## What is a NAT and how do we get around it?